shehryarbajwa/todo_challenge/README.md

 ## Access Control

-Access Control List has been created by creating an admin who has access to every route of Users, Todos, SubTasks.
-Users without valid access token cannot view their Todos,SubTasks, User Information.
+Access Control List has been created by creating an admin who has access to every route of Users, Todos, SubTasks. <br>
+Users without valid access token cannot view their Todos,SubTasks, User Information. <br>

-Admin can make GET, PUT, DELETE requests to todos of each user.
+Admin can make GET, PUT, DELETE requests to todos of each user. <br>
-Admin can make GET, PUT, DELETE requests to sub todos of todos for each user Admin can view all the Users, Todos, Subtodos of the entire application
+Admin can make GET, PUT, DELETE requests to sub todos of todos for each user <br>
+Admin can view all the Users, Todos, Subtodos of the entire application <br>

 ## Instructions on how to run the project: